Nathan-Duckett/Homepage/README.md

 }
 ```

 This can be expanded for as much content as you require for all your links.
+Allowing you to build up a structure of links/containers within to display all your shortcuts.

 ## Expansions
 Looking to expand the functionality within the JSON parsing to allow widget creation to show statistics or other details from external sources.

 ## Notes
-Feel free to fork this repo and create your own `config.yaml` file to host your own homepage.
+Feel free to fork this repo and create your own `config.json` file to host your own homepage.
 I accept no responsibilty for any issues you may have with the code in your own usage.